Ray Whitley (songwriter): Biography

 Whitely was born in Columbus, Georgia on November 22, 1943 to Robert S. and Willie Bell Whitley.
 Whitley was 14 when he formed his first band in his hometown.
 Producer Felton Jarvis soon discovered him in an Atlanta High School.
 Jarvis introduced Whitley to Atlanta music producer Bill Lowery, who saw Whitley's potential and signed him to a contract.

 Whitley's songwriting credits include "What Kind of Fool (Do You Think I Am)" (which reached #9 on the Billboard charts), "I've Been Hurt", "Hey Girl, Don't Bother Me", "You Lied to Your Daddy", and "Be Young, Be Foolish, Be Happy" (co-written with J.R.
 Cobb of the Atlanta Rhythm Section) for The Tams.
 His compositions were also recorded by Billy Joe Royal, Tommy Roe, Guy Darrell, The Swinging Medallions, Bill Deal and the Rhondels, Mylon LeFevre and Sonia Evans.

 Whitley toured nationally as a singer and performer, in addition to his work as a songwriter.
 He was inducted into the Georgia Music Hall of Fame in 1991.

 Later in his life, Whitley struggled with alcoholism and homelessness; as of 2011, he was living in a shelter in Gainesville, Georgia.
 Whitley died on May 5, 2013, after several months of illness.
-Ray had one child, Christopher.